tueimage/essential-skills/numpy-scipy-matplotlib.md

 Note that `ndim` is not a method: it is not followed by parentheses, and does not actively have to compute something.
-Another property you can use is `shape` which gives you the size along each axis of the array
+Another property you can use is `shape` which gives you the size along each axis of the array:

 ```python
 print(matrix.shape)  # prints (3, 3) because matrix is a 3x3 array